 Accessioning Cores/Samples

-The repository accepts both new and old cores, and the standards for accessioning these cores are uniform.
-Many types of materials may be accessioned, including cores of hard rock, soft sediment, samples and their residuals, botanical samples, and reference collections.
-Basic metadata are required for all materials to be accepted.
+The facility accepts both new and previously-collected cores for permanent curation in the repository, including cores of hard rock, soft sediment, samples and their residuals, botanical samples, and reference collections.
+Basic metadata are required for all materials.

 New Cores

-The CSD Facility recommends accessioning cores immediately following retrieval, prior to splitting or sampling.
-Investigators wishing to conduct initial core description and/or archive the material at the CSD Facility are asked to review the Facility website and contact the curator for details regarding Facility procedures, preferably before the research proposal is submitted.
+The CSD Facility recommends accessioning cores immediately following collection, prior to subsampling.
+Investigators planning to conduct initial core description and/or accession cores should contact the curator for details regarding facility procedures, preferably before the research proposal is submitted.

-The CSD Facility seeks to archive as much material from older cores as possible.
-However, each core must meet the fundamental criterion that its physical condition allows it to be useful for further study.
+The CSD Facility offers archiving and curation for cores collected long ago.
+Each candidate core must meet the fundamental criterion that its physical condition and metadata records allow it to be useful for further study.
 The specific requirements for accessioning are listed below.

 - Location information (latitude/longitude)